Here's How To Help Someone Who's Suicidal

 Each year, close to 800,000 people around the world die by suicide, according to the World Health Organization, and for every suicide, there are many more people who attempt it.

-1. Before we get started, here are the resources you should be aware of when dealing with a potentially suicidal person.
+1. Before we get started, here are the resources you should be aware of when dealing with a person who is potentially suicidal.

 2. Intervening doesn't always have to be about preventing an imminent suicide attempt.
 It can also be about connecting with someone and keeping them from getting to a worse place.